jaimefps/use-vanilla-state/README.md

 ## React VanillaState

 Enable use of regular javascript classes to track state in React components.
 Avoid React specific logic within the state management layer.
+MobX would be the correct approach to using something like this idea.
+This is just a very simple implementation of the concept of classes for state management.

 ### Install